mohoff/Crozon/README.md

 Crozon
 ======

 A minimal Ghost theme for photos.
-Written for Ghost version 1.0.

 ## Motivation